-June 2011: I recently found myself (quite excitedly and SO happily) part of a fabulous group on twitter who, with the hashtag #LetsLunch, have a virtual lunch each month with everyone in the bunch “bringing along” something great by posting a photo and recipe of that dish.
+June 2011: I recently found myself (quite excitedly and SO happily) part of a fabulous group on twitter which, with the hashtag #LetsLunch, has a virtual lunch each month with everyone in the bunch “bringing along” something great by posting a photo and recipe of that dish.
 It sounds like such a brilliant idea.

 - 2 Bay Leaves